rokoroku/react-redux-typescript-boilerplate/README.md

 ## Note

 - Since webpack 2 is still in beta, related plugins may be unstable for now.
 - This boilerplate doesn't contain any testing frameworks.
+Use something that suits your taste.

 # License